davemo/blog.davemo.com/app/posts/2010-09-01-focus-is-the-glue.md

 was surprising to me how bad my shot had become when I first picked it up again almost 6 weeks ago.
 Luckily I had a solid foundation of skills and the knowledge of how to do "corrective surgery" on my shot techniques that I was able to improve significantly and bring my shooting percentage up.

-(It remains to be seen if I can still perform under the pressures of defense and actually shoot well when playing against other players).
+<aside>It remains to be
+seen if I can still perform under the pressures of defense and actually shoot well when playing against other players.</aside>

 However, even if I was perfect in all of the mechanics I would fail to make my shots count if I didn't have a focus on what I was doing.
 It's hard to describe it accurately so I'll attempt to convey a brain dump in words of what goes on inside my head during a shot when I'm